 If you draw a permit, you'll likely receive your permit in the mail in August.

-August 16: Remaining permits available
+August 13: Remaining permits available (new)

-If any permits remain after the hunt drawing, they will be available on a first-come, first-served basis beginning at 8 a.m.
-MDT on Aug.
-16, 2018.
-You can purchase remaining permits at wildlife.utah.gov and from license agents and Division offices.
+If any permits remain after the hunt drawing, they will be available beginning Aug.
+13, 2020.
+Visit wildlife.utah.gov/waterfowl in early August to see purchase times and locations.